Ghost walking tour

 One of Dublin’s most spooky tours is the Ghost Bus tour.
 Minimum age required is 14 years, which says it all.
-Visit Dublin’s most creepy sights and get into a bus with unknown surprises.
+Visit Dublin’s most creepy sights and get onto a bus with unknown surprises.
 Viking vaults and cemeteries are waiting for you.
 The tour lasts about two hours and is nerve-wracking.

 City by night tour

-Explore the beautiful city of Dublin by night on a hop-on hop-off bus.
-Visit the docklands’ skyline and stunning Georgian Dublin in the dark.
+Explore the beautiful city of Dublin by night on a hop-on-hop-off bus.
+Visit the Docklands’ skyline and stunning Georgian Dublin in the dark.
 It’s a perfect trip before dinner in the evenings and allows you to see most of the city in no time.
 Listen to some entertaining stories about Dublin’s past and chat away with passengers.
 Book your tickets here.